 No matter what you agree to, make sure you check your motivation and understand that you are committing for you and you alone, because whatever you’re doing matters deeply to you.

-5. Decide, right now, what you’ll do when challenges come.
+5. To commit like a boss, decide, right now, what you’ll do when challenges come

 You’re going to get hit with obstacles at some point; that’s not a matter of if but of when.
 You need to choose, right now, before you commit, what you’re going to do when that time comes.